and-kal/second-brain/content/tech/Haskell.md

 Here, the return type is the last item in the declaration and the parameters are all the items before the last one.

-If no types are specified, Haskell's interpreter will infer the type. **Type inference** is defined as »the automatic determination of the type of each expression based on the functions and syntax construct being used« (Serrano Mena, 2022).
+If no types are specified, Haskell's interpreter will infer the type. **Type inference** is defined as »the automatic determination of the type of each expression based on the functions and syntax construct being used« (Serrano Mena).

 Haskell's compiler (GHC) checks types _statically_.
 That means that all your expressions will be type checked before they are executed; there's **no implicit type conversion** as in dynamically typed languages.
 Haskell urges one towards _type-oriented programming_.